cs155-24-2/lab01/README.md

 ## Instructions

 1. Lab 01 specs are attached in github classroom.
+You may assume as well the following:

+    - There is a single space between operands and operator, i.e. **isa at isa;**
+    - There is no space between the last operand and the semicolon denoting EOF.
+    - All computations are right associative, i.e. **isa bawas dalawa bawas tatlo;** gives out **2**.

 2. Write your code such that it accepts the input file's filename as a parameter, i.e. your `int main` in your `.y` bison code should look like: